-Entomologists study insects, the dominant animal life form on earth, critical to the ecosystems that support human society.
+Entomologists study insects, the most diverse group of animals on Earth, critical to the ecosystems that sustain human society.
 Insects have enormous positive and negative effects on food production and human health, providing natural pest control and waste decomposition, while also responsible for transmission of human and animal diseases and causing billions of dollars in yearly losses to crops, stored products, forests, and buildings.

 Located in the Piedmont region of Upstate South Carolina, Clemson is situated amidst remarkable natural biodiversity while close to a wide range of production systems.
-Clemson offers outstanding research facilities, including the Clemson University Arthropod Collection [link], the Clemson Genomics Institute, and various high-performance computing and imaging facilities.
+Clemson offers outstanding research facilities, including the Clemson University Arthropod Collection and excellent high-performance computing and imaging facilities.
 Off-campus, Clemson maintains research stations throughout the state.

 The Clemson University Entomology Society (Entomology Club) is open to anyone in the Clemson community with an interest in insects.
 Full time students make up the core membership, but faculty and staff also participate in Entomology Club events.